nethesis/icaro/docs/_docs/manager.md

 ### Data export

-(**Not yet implemented**)
+(**Partially implemented**)

-The customer should be able to export data in CSV format to reuse them in mass marketing software (eg. MailChimp).
+The customer is able to export data in CSV format to reuse them in mass marketing software (eg. MailChimp).

 Exportable data should include:

-* Profile users according to the characteristics
-* Export emails only for specific campaigns
-* Subset of standardized profiles (?)
+* email
+* phone number
+* username

+Some extra data from social logins, like gender and age, are still not exportable.
+Also note that the system will export data only for users who explicitly gave marketing consensus during login.